k3s-io/docs/docs/advanced/advanced.md

 curl -sL ${ETCD_URL} | sudo tar -zxv --strip-components=1 -C /usr/local/bin
 ```

-You may then use etcdctl by configuring it to use the K3s-managed certs and keys for authentication:
+You may then use etcdctl by configuring it to use the K3s-managed certificates and keys for authentication:

 ```bash
 sudo etcdctl version \